geigerf/utils/README.md

 ## Introduction

-This repo contains useful functions for visualizing, manipulating, analyzing, ... tactile or IMU data.
+This repo contains useful functions for visualizing, manipulating, analyzing, ... tactile or IMU data, or for syncing local directories with Sassauna directories.

 ## System requirements